manatlan/reqman/README.md

    * html tests renderer (with request/response contents)
    * encoding aware
    * cookie handling (very simple, need more works)
+   * color output in console (when colorama python lib is present)

 **and soon**
    * doc & examples ;-)
-   * generate conf/yml for new tests
+   * generate conf/yml for new tests ?
    * python3 ?
    * postman converter ?